-Professor Snead received his J.D., magna cum laude, from Georgetown University (where he was elected to the Order of the Coif), and his B.A. from St. John’s College (Annapolis, MD).
-He clerked for the Hon.
-Paul J. Kelly, Jr. of the U.S. Court of Appeals for the Tenth Circuit.
+Snead received his J.D., magna cum laude, from Georgetown University, where he was elected to the Order of the Coif, and his bachelor of arts from St. John’s College in Annapolis, Maryland.
+He clerked for Judge Paul J. Kelly Jr. of the U.S. Court of Appeals for the Tenth Circuit.

 LAW70359, Constitutional Criminal Procedure

 What It Means to be Human: The Case for the Body in Public Bioethics (Harvard University Press 2020)